CSC-480-F2023/group-project-rpg-dev-squad/Analysis Requirements.md

 Scenario: Equip and manage collected items\
 Given my character has items collected when I open the items menu
-I can use, equip, or discard a selected item.
+I can use, equip, or discard a selected item.\
+Contraint: Player can only equip or use 1 item at a time\

+Non-functional requirement:\
 **<ins>Persona</ins>:** Willow Whensday\
 As a grahpic designer
 I want to be able to customise my player character's appearance